DataDog/hiring-engineers/answers.md

 I'm excited for the chance to join the Datadog Support team!
 In addition to knowing DD by reputation as one of the best tech companies to work for in NY, I had the opportunity to speak with Scott Enriquez last week -- he generously helped me understand more about the team and the work, and confirmed my suspicions that it is a great role at a great company.

-While my background is in math and data analytics I currently work in a customer-facing role at a startup, providing a DevOps platform for data scientists.
+While my background is in math and data analytics, I currently work in a customer-facing role at a startup that provides a DevOps platform for data scientists.
 I believe that my track record working with a highly technical clientele to understand their infrastructure needs and communicate the capabiliteis of our solution will make me an asset to the Support Engineering team at Datadog.

 More info can be found on [my Linkedin](https://www.linkedin.com/in/samxjacobs).